Generic selectors

 There is always the option of drinking further afield before a match at Stamford Bridge, particularly as you are in the capital of England after all.

-Regardless of where you end up in London, you are undoubtedly going to be nearby to a cluster of pubs for a pre-match pint before a Chelsea game.
-Just try to stay near to a tube station that is on the same line as Fulham Broadway – the closest rail station to the stadium – which is on the Wimbledon branch of the District Line.
+Regardless of where you end up in London, you are undoubtedly going to be near a cluster of pubs for a pre-match pint before a Chelsea game.
+Just try to stay near a tube station that is on the same line as Fulham Broadway – the closest rail station to the stadium – which is on the Wimbledon branch of the District Line.

 Drinking inside Stamford Bridge

 Perhaps none of those choices stands out to you, or maybe you are not a fan of pubs altogether.
-In that case, one option available to you would be to get your pre-game drinks at the Chelsea stadium.
+In that case, one option available to you would be to get your pre-game drinks at Stamford Bridge itself.

 Despite being situated in an incredibly affluent area, pints at Stamford Bridge are actually fairly reasonably priced – at least by Premier League standards and some other London-based clubs anyway.
 A standard pint at the ground will set you back approximately £5.70.